habitat-sh/habitat/www/source/docs/Reference/habitat-cli.html.md

 **SUBCOMMANDS**

+    binlink    Creates a symlink for a package binary in a common 'PATH' location
+    build      Builds a Plan using a Studio exec       Executes a command using the 'PATH' context of an installed package
-    help       Prints this message or the help message of the given subcommand(s) install    Installs a Habitat package from a Depot or locally from a Habitat artifact
+    help       Prints this message or the help of the given subcommand(s) install    Installs a Habitat package from a Depot or locally from a Habitat artifact
+    path       Prints the path to a specific installed release of a package

 ***

-## hab-ring
+## hab ring
 Subcommand for managing the keys that supervisors use when passing encrypted messages to each other in a ring.

 **USAGE**